 Here’s where I need help to understanding, what is it about these magazines that is so appealing to women?
 Where does the draw come from for photo-shopped bodies, mind-numbing ads, and perfume samples strong enough to singe nasal hairs?
 In my humble opinion, reading Cosmopolitan or Vogue makes about as much sense for women as it does a homeless man looking at the Robb Report.

-I’m convinced the affects of these types magazines on women are little different than the way pornography affects men.
+I’m convinced the effects of these types magazines on women are little different than the way pornography affects men.
 There is no escapism in Glamour or Vanity Fair only frustration, confusion, and dissatisfaction with at every turn of the page.
 Looking at the images of enhanced bodies and suddenly you question your own or reading featured stories of multi-million dollar weddings and yours becomes less than stellar.
 And as a side bar, I think it’s absolutely hysterical that People magazine spent $1.5 million for the exclusive rights to she-who-can-not-be-name’s wedding and the marriage ended in 72 days.

 Which segues to arguably the worst publication of all – celebrity magazines.
 There are only two kids of people who care whatsoever if Brad want’s Jen back – women and gay men.
 These magazines are societally acceptable voyeurism that my entertainment threshold simply doesn’t allow, but it does make for excellent blog fodder.
 Why so many intensley follow the lives of celebrities who, given the opportunity, wouldn’t spit on me if I was on fire is astonishing.
 The cultural obsession with celebertism always reminds me of an interview with Bill Cosby in the height of his television career in the 80’s.